bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

    :width: 65%
    :align: center

-   The original ``fe.060`` data and a copy of that data.
+   The original :file:`fe.060` data and a copy of that data.

 Click on the group *Copy of fe.060* to display its parameters in the main window.
 Change :procparam:`rbkg` to 0.2.
 Now we want to directly compare these two ways of removing the background.
 The way of plotting multiple items in the groups list involves the row of purple plotting buttons and the little check buttons next to the items in the group list.
-Click on the little check buttons next to *fe.060* and *Copy 1 of fe.060*, as shown in the screenshot above.
-Now plot these two items by clicking the :kbd:`R,purple` button.
+Click on the little check buttons next to :guilabel:`fe.060` and :guilabel:`Copy 1 of fe.060`, as shown in the screenshot above.
+Now plot these two items by clicking the :button:`R,purple` button.
 It should look something like this.

 .. subfigstart::